Civil War vet Albert Dickerson and Anna Glick: early Nebraska settlers

 Despite what must have been a rough beginning, a stint as a Civil War soldier and the death of his young wife, Albert Dickerson managed to take advantage of every opportunity and made for himself a very successful life.
 He was on the forefront of the country’s westward expansion and took a leading role, politically as well as geographically.

 U.S. Census records indicate Sarah got remarried three years after Solomon’s death to a man named James Campbell, only four years her senior.
 They lived in Pope, in far southern Illinois, in 1850, and then it becomes a little unclear what happened to Sarah and James’ relationship.
 In 1860 both Albert Dickerson and his mother, now going by Sarah Campbell, were in Falls City, in the very southeastern corner of Nebraska.
 The household was a trio, the third being a 40-year-old black laborer named Moses Campbell.
-Solomon owned slaves – three in 1830, the census shows – so perhaps that’s the link.
-If Moses had been a slave, he wasn’t in 1860 – his estate was valued at $250.
+Solomon owned slaves – three in 1830, the census shows – so perhaps Moses was a former family slave.
+Moses was not a slave in 1860; his estate was valued at $250.
 (Nebraska Territory had still not decided the slavery issue before the Civil War.)

 We mentioned that Albert made the most of his opportunities.
 One of his first big moves was using an 1820 federal act (the Homestead Act would come in 1862) to claim a 143-acre parcel of land in Falls City in the untamed Nebraska Territory.
 The claim is dated April 2, 1860.